 Sure, it probably wouldn’t be all wonderful and it probably wouldn’t be all horrible (I’m unconvinced of the latter).
 However, let’s look at some of the possibilities;

-- The billions only follow if the wealthy people pay the same tax rates.
+- The billions only follow if the wealthy people stay and agree to pay the same tax rates.

 - B.C. will let you build a port.

 There’s a slightly Machiavellian feel to this one.
-Something about, if you aren’t subject to Canadian laws, you can shut off the taps without reprisal.
+Something about how if you aren’t subject to Canadian laws, you can shut off the taps without reprisal.
 Except you want a port.
-B.C. can bring in oil and gas imports through its coast and also through pipelines from Washington.
-I’ll let you decide if this is a win.

 - No Flames, no Oilers, and Saskatchewan has no team to play with.

 Sure, we’d still be part of the nation, that is North America, but would two of our favourite hockey teams bother to stay in a third country if Wexit happens?
-Worst-case scenario, they stay and every game is the battle of Albersask and it gets pretty boring pretty quickly.
+Worst-case scenario, they stay and every game is the battle of Albersask… and it gets boring pretty quickly.

 - What’s in a mortgage?

 Where is your mortgage?
 Your savings?
 Your investments?
 Are they with your local Credit Union or Alberta Treasury Branch?
 If not, when the Canadian financial institution has to pick up its Eastern-owned pennies and leave, they might just demand your mortgage in full – or own your house.
-Actually, no, your house probably won’t be worth near what you paid for it – they’ll probably figure out a way to let you keep making payments.
+Actually, since your house won’t be worth anywhere near near what you paid for it – they’ll probably figure out a way to let you keep making payments.